 - P Pass.
 Indicates a successful import of another participant's exported file.
-The specific sample model file imported is indicated. - PE (Passed with Errors) most aspects of the test were performed successfully - N/A Product does not have export functionality - Blank (no entry) indicates test was skipped, not witnessed, or an exported model file was not available for import.
+The specific sample model file imported is indicated. - PE (Passed with Errors) most aspects of the test were performed successfully - X No files were exported by this participant, so none available for import - N/A Product does not have export functionality - Blank (no entry) indicates test was skipped, not witnessed, or an exported model file was not available for import.